-[3]
+Figure 1: Location map of the Illinois Basin – Decatur Project (IBDP).
+Image taken from [3]

 Datasets

-During this three-year period, a substantial amount of data was collected from both an injection and monitoring well, 700 ft apart.
-The injection well was drilled to a total depth (TD) of ~7051 ft, and was drilled with a 26” bit to 355 ft, and cased with a 20” casing to surface.
+During this three-year period, a substantial amount of data was collected from both an injection and monitoring well, 1007 ft apart.
+The injection well was drilled to a total depth (TD) of ~7238 ft, and was drilled with a 26” bit to 355 ft, and cased with a 20” casing to surface.
 A 17 ½” hole size then followed to a TD of 5339 ft, and an intermediate casing string 13 3/8” in diameter was set.
 The reservoir section was drilled in a 12 ½” hole size to ~ 7056 ft, and completed with a 9 5/8” production casing and 4 ½” tubing.
-The perforations were made at the base (i.e. above the pre-Cambrian) Mt.
-St Simon Sandstone, which was a relatively thick reservoir of ~1620 ft.
+The perforations were made at the base (i.e. above the Precambrian) Mt.
+Simon Sandstone, which was a relatively thick reservoir of ~1620 ft.
 A total of 3 geophones were set at 4925 ft, 5743 ft and 6137 ft along with a pressure / temperature gauge mandrel at 6325 ft.
 The monitor well was drilled to a total TD of 7272 ft; it had a surface casing (13 3/8” to 377 ft, followed by intermediate casing of 9 5/8” to 5322 ft and 5 ½” casing across the Mt.
 St Simon Sandstone, which contained a 3 component geophone array) [3].

 Data Collection and Preparation

 A total of 34 parameters were measured from the injection and verification well.
 The parameters measured comprised of both surface and downhole measurements which were acquired at five second intervals over three full years.
 The sheer volume of data required that the time scale be downscaled to hourly intervals, taking the parameter average over the hour.
 27,665 hours of data (training data) was used to build a suitable model.
 67% of the “training” data set was used to train the model.
 The remaining 33% was used as a “validation” dataset.
 The model built off this data was finally used to predict 201 hours of D into the future (“hold out” data).
 Given in Table 1 is the descriptive statistics of the provided data.
-We note that there are a series of “null values” and non-numeric numbers, missing rows and note that for some of the input data measurements, there are significant outliers.
+We note that there are a series of “null values” (including negative null values) and non-numeric numbers, missing rows, time gaps and note that for some of the input data measurements, there are significant outliers.

 Table 1: Data Statistics